lwb4/vim/README.md

 Clone and pull the repo using `--recurse-submodules` to get all packages.

+If you have cloned the repo with recurse-submodules, use this command:

+    git submodule update --init --recursive

 Replace (or merge) your ~/.vim folder with the contents of this repository.

 Put the following line in ~/.vimrc: